brannm/academic-kickstart/content/home/experience.md

   location = ""
   date_start = "2019-09-01"
   date_end = ""
-  description = """MIndividual weekly tutoring of first, second, and third year students on pre-clinical curriculum and clinical skills<br/>
+  description = """Individual weekly tutoring of first, second, and third year students on pre-clinical curriculum and clinical skills<br/>
 Creating a review lecture on antibiotic mechanisms and utility
 """